California

 3. Abusing the system by trying to access family or friend information.

-Abuse of CLETS is in violation of Penal Codes 11141-11143 and Penal Codes 13302-13304; making it a crime to misuse state and local summary criminal history.
-Felony penalties may be charged under Government Code 6200.
-Misuse of CLETS will result in an investigation by the DOJ and a review by the California Attorney General.
+Abuse of CLETS violates Penal Codes 11141-11143 and 13302-13304, making it a crime to misuse state and local summary criminal history.
+Felony penalties may apply under Government Code 6200.
+The DOJ will investigate misuse, and the California Attorney General will review the case.

 Related Databases: